jeffree-w/file-converter/README.md

-# image file converter
+# image file format converter
-used to convert image files
+used to convert image file formats in batch or singularly
 writen in python